The importance of marketing metrics in digital advertising

 Marketing metrics are critically important because they help brands determine whether campaigns are successful, and provide insights to adjust future campaigns accordingly.
 They help marketers understand how their campaigns are driving towards their business goals, and inform decisions for optimizing their campaigns and marketing channels.

 These insights help a marketing team understand if it has achieved its goals in terms of reaching new customers, awareness, engagement, sales, lead generation, and more.
-These analytics also serve as an early warning system if marketing campaigns aren’t performing as expected, and can help with effective decision making to adjust campaigns in real time.
+These digital analytics also serve as an early warning system if marketing campaigns aren’t performing as expected, and can help with effective decision making to adjust campaigns in real time.

 Finally, marketing metrics are the primary way marketers can show the impact that marketing and advertising is making for their company or organization.
 This can inform annual budgets and headcount, making these insights essential beyond ongoing measurement and campaign planning.